hxriharan/classical-cv/README.md

 ### Web Interface

 1. Start the application: `python gradio_app.py`
-2. Open your browser to `http://localhost:7860`
+2. Open your browser to the URL shown in the terminal output
 3. Upload an image using the interface
 4. Select an algorithm category and specific algorithm
 5. Click "Process Image" to see the results